sikmat/Data-Analytics/README.md

 - They provide additional information about how a query is spending its time.
 - For example, an execution plan can tell you if a slow-running query uses a full table scan instead of an index scan.
 In this case, it could be that the query is poorly written and not using the existing indexes.
 - It also could be that a column needs a new index.
 Looking at execution plans is an integral part of developing efficient queries.
 It is worth understanding the nuances of how to interpret execution plans for the database platform you use.
 If you need help understanding an execution plan, get in touch with your local database administrator.

+### SUMMARY

+Databases are technology platforms for processing and storing data.
+There are two primary types of databases: relational and non-relational.
+Relational databases are ideal when you have tabular data, while there are numerous non-relational offerings when you need more flexibility than the structure a relational database imposes.

+Using a relational database as a technology platform, you can build transactional or analytical databases to address the business need.
+Transactional (OLTP) and analytical (OLAP) databases require different schema design approaches.
+Since a transactional database needs to balance reading and writing data, it follows a highly normalized schema design.

+On the other hand, analytical databases prioritize reading data and follow a denormalized approach.
+The star and snowflake schema designs are two approaches to structuring data for analysis.
+Both methods implement dimensional modeling, which organizes quantitative data into facts and qualitative data into dimensions.

+There are multiple ways to acquire data for analysis.
+For example, most data warehouses source data from transactional systems.
+To copy data from a transactional system, you can use an ETL or ELT approach.
+ETL leverages technology external to a relational database to transform data, while ELT uses the power of a relational database to do the transformation.
+Depending on the rate of change and data volume, you can take a complete refresh or delta load approach.

+You can also acquire data from external sources.
+APIs are integration components that encapsulate business logic and programmatically expose data.
+It is common to interact with APIs to source data for both transactional and analytical purposes.
+You may also find yourself needing to scrape data from a website or pull data from a public database.

+There are times when you need primary source data that you cannot obtain programmatically.
+In that case, you may end up conducting a survey or observing people and processes.

+Once you have data in a relational database, you need to be comfortable manipulating it.
+Structured Query Language (SQL) is the standard for relational data manipulation.
+With SQL queries, you can filter, sort, compare, and aggregate data.

+There are times when you will be working with large volumes of data that impact performance.
+There are several approaches you can take to mitigate performance issues.
+When writing frequently executed queries, make sure you use parametrization to reduce the database's parsing load.
+Reducing the number of records you're working with is another viable approach, which you can achieve by subsetting the data and using temporary tables.
+If you have queries taking more time than you expect, work with a database administrator to review the query's execution plan and ensure you have the appropriate indexing strategy.

+### CHAPTER EXAM REVIEW

+### Describe the characteristics of OLTP and OLAP systems.
+The two main categories of relational databases are transactional (OLTP) and analytical (OLAP).
+Transactional systems use highly normalized schema design, which allows for database reads and writes to perform well.
+Analytical systems are denormalized and commonly have a star or snowflake schema.
+Remember that a star design simplifies queries by having a main fact table surrounded by dimensions.
+A snowflake design is more normalized than a star.
+While this approach reduces storage requirements, the queries are more complex than in a star schema.

+### Describe approaches for handling dimensionality.
+It is crucial to keep track of how data changes over time to perform historical analysis.
+Although an effective date approach is valid, the SQL queries to retrieve a value at a specific point in time are complex.
+A table design that adds start date and end date columns allows for more straightforward queries.
+Enhancing the design with a current flag column makes analytical queries even easier to write.

+### Understand integration and how to populate a data warehouse.
+The more data an organization has, the more impactful the analysis it can conduct.
+The extract, transform, and load (ETL) process copies data from transactional to analytical databases.
+Suppose an organization wants to use the power of a relational database to reformat the data for analytical purposes.
+In that case, the order changes to extract, load, and transform.
+Regardless of the approach, remember that a delta load migrates only changed data.

+### Differentiate between data collection methods.
+Data can come from a variety of sources.
+An organization may scrape websites or use publicly available databases to augment its data.
+While web scraping may be the only way to retrieve data, it is better if a published application programming interface exists.
+An API is more reliable since its structure makes for a consistent interface.
+If you want to capture the voice of the customer, a survey is a sound approach.
+Collecting data through observation is a great way to validate business processes and collect quantitative data.

+### Describe how to manipulate data and optimize queries.
+Analytical databases store massive amounts of data.
+Manipulating the entire dataset for analysis is frequently infeasible.
+To efficiently analyze data, understand that SQL has the power to filter, sort, and aggregate data.
+When focusing on a particular subject, creating a subset is an ideal approach.
+Although it is possible to create permanent tables to house subsets, using a temporary table as part of a query is viable for ad hoc analysis.
+When an analytical query performs poorly, use its execution plan to understand the root cause.
+It is wise to work with a database administrator to understand the execution plan and ensure that indexes exist where they are needed.